Meet the Staff

 Roy Ciampa, Manager of Biblical Scholarship and Integrated Training

 Roy E. Ciampa, Ph.D., serves as Manager of Biblical Scholarship and Integrated Training for the Nida Institute.
-He is responsible for the development and application of biblical scholarship for the promotion of Bible engagement, including providing professional development to translation leaders.
-Dr. Ciampa taught for thirteen years at Gordon-Conwell Theological Seminary and served in several leadership roles in the Biblical Studies department.
-Prior to this, he collaborated with the Bible Society of Portugal in the revision of its contemporary translation of the Bible.
-He is the co-author of First Corinthians for the Pillar New Testament Commentary series (Eerdmans, 2010) as well as the author of The Presence and Function of Scripture in Galatians 1 and 2 (Mohr Siebeck, 1998) as well as several published articles and is an active participant in several academic and professional societies.
+He is responsible for the development and application of biblical scholarship for the promotion of Bible translation and Scripture engagement, including providing professional development to translation leaders.
+Roy was previously Professor of New Testament and Chair of the Biblical Studies division at Gordon-Conwell Theological Seminary (USA), where he was on full-time faculty for thirteen years and continues to teach adjunctively.
+Prior to that he lectured in theological schools in Portugal for a decade and collaborated with the Bible Society of Portugal in the revision of its contemporary translation of the Bible.
+He is co-author of First Corinthians for the Pillar New Testament Commentary series (Eerdmans, 2010), as well as author of The Presence and Function of Scripture in Galatians 1 and 2 (Mohr Siebeck, 1998) and numerous scholarly articles and essays.